Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to put up more than 58 points only twice this season.
+- Oregon has combined with its opponents to score more than 57.5 points only two times this season.

-- The two teams combine to average 67.3 points per game, 9.3 more than the total in this contest.
+- The two teams combine to score 67.3 points per game, 9.8 more than the total in this contest.

-- This contest's total is 11.0 points greater than the 47 these two squads combine to allow per game this season.
+- This contest's over/under is 10.5 points more than the 47 these two squads combine to surrender per game this season.

-- Ducks games this season feature an average total of 59.8 points, a number 1.8 points higher than Saturday's over/under.
+- The Ducks and their opponents have scored an average of 59.8 points per game in 2021, 2.3 more than Saturday's total.

-- In 2021, games involving the Cardinal have averaged a total of 53.9 points, 4.1 fewer than this game's set over/under.
+- The 53.9 PPG average total in Cardinal games this season is 3.6 points fewer than this game's over/under.

 Oregon Stats and Trends